ProjectMoon/open-webui-filters/README.md

 ## OpenStreetMap Tool

-_Recommended models: Llama 3.1+, Mistral Nemo, Mistral Small, Qwen 2.5._
+_Recommended models: Qwen 3, Mistral Small_

 A tool that can find certain points of interest (POIs) nearby a requested address or place.